iwm911/popcorn-app/README.md

 ### Status

-Under development (RC1) for Mac OSX - Windows - Linux.
+This is a fork of the major project (RC1) for Mac OSX - Windows - Linux.

 ### APIs